 There is an extensive literature from OECD countries that studies the contribution of women's earnings to household earnings inequalities (for example, Esping-Andersen, 2009; OECD, 2011, 2015).
 On average, women's earnings have been rising largely to due to reductions in the gender employment gap (difference in employment rates between men and women) and in the gender wage gap.
-Although labour market conditions have improved overall, women are still more likely to work part time and continue to be segregated in lower paving occupations (OECD, 2015).
+Although labour market conditions have improved overall, women are still more likely to work part time and continue to be segregated in lower paying occupations (OECD, 2015).
 These studies largely find women's rising earnings tend to reduce household inequalities even as there may be some regional variations (Gregory, 2009; Harkness, 2013).
 A recent study by Nieuwenhuis, van der Kolk, & Need (2016) that examined the long-term trends (1973 - 2013) across 18 OECD countries reinforced these results.
 A high spousal correlation between earnings could exacerbate household inequality, but is also countered by the reduction in earnings inequalities within women.
 However, there is no explicit consideration of earnings inequality within the household in these studies.

 This paper aims to fill this gap by documenting the trends in intra-household inequality and its contribution to overall inequality for a broad set of countries.
-In this paper, overall inequality is decomposed into within-group and between-group inequalities by treating the household as a group.
+In this paper, overall inequality is decomposed into within-group and betweengroup inequalities by treating the household as a group.
 Thus, we calculate the contribution of inequalities within the household (intra-household inequalities) to overall inequality.
 The analysis focuses on differences in earnings between partnered couples to abstract from concerns of the life-cycle effect of earnings.
-Within a household, one expects that there will be inequality in earnings across generations due to a life cycle effect, which is likely to be the case in a conjugal unit.
-We also explore the association of this within-household inequality with other household level correlates.
+Within a household, one expects that there will be inequality in earnings across generations due to a life cycle effect, which is unlikely to be the case in a conjugal unit.
+An important extension to this work is to trace out the relationship between intra-household inequality and economic prosperity.
+We investigate if there is a secular decline in intra-household inequality with increasing household income.

 To the best of our knowledge, this is the first study that decomposes overall income inequality into between household and within household components over a large set of years, countries, and regions.
-We apply the decomposition to countries in the Luxembourg Income Study (LIS) global database that has income micro data over three decades.
-The remainder of this paper is organised as follows.
-The next section provides a brief overview of the intra-household literature with a particular focus on inequality issues.
-The welfare implications of intra-household inequality are also discussed here.
-The data and methods are outlined in section 3.
-The results are discussed in section 4, while the final section concludes with object lessons for policy and a brief discussion of extensions and work in progress.
+We apply the decomposition to countries in the Luxembourg Income Study (LIS) global database that has income micro data over three decades.4 The remainder of this paper is organised as follows.
+The next section provides a brief overview of the intra-household literature with a particular focus on inequality issues along with the welfare implications of such inequality.
+Section 3 provides the motivation for examining the relationship between gender equality and household economic status.
+The data and methods are outlined in section 4.
+The results are discussed in section 5, while the final section concludes with object lessons for policy and a brief discussion of extensions and work in progress.